C0D3D3V/Moodle-DL/README.md

     - Activate/deactivate/change the settings for receiving notifications via e-mail.
     - It does not affect the rest of the config.
     - It prints all information into the console.
+- `python main.py --path PATH`
+    - Sets the location of the configuration, logs and downloaded files.
+    - `PATH` must be an existing directory in which you have read and write access.
+    - Default: current working directory

 ### Notes